 18 Blessed be God, who has not rejected my prayer, *

-Our Eastertide readings from the First Letter of Peter continue with this passage that repeats many of the themes from the reading two weeks ago, particularly Peter’s emphasis on suffering for the good in union with Christ.
+This passage repeats many of the themes from the reading from 1 Peter two weeks ago, particularly Peter’s emphasis on suffering for the good in union with Christ.
 In one sense, the entire letter is an attempt to understand suffering in the context of Christian faith.
-This reading has another importance—to articulate that part of the Apostles’ Creed—“he descended to the dead.”
-It answers the question of what happened to Jesus during the three days between his death and resurrection, but also the status of those who had died prior to the resurrection.
+Thoday’s reading has another element—an articulation of part of the Apostles’ Creed—“he descended to the dead.”
+It answers the question of what happened to Jesus during the three days between his death and resurrection, and the status of those who had died prior to the resurrection.
 The answer is that Christ “descended to the dead” to preach to those imprisoned there and bring them into the company of the resurrected.

 3:13 Now who will harm you if you are eager to do what is good?
 14 But even if you do suffer for doing what is right, you are blessed.
 Do not fear what they fear, and do not be intimidated, 15 but in your hearts sanctify Christ as Lord.
 Always be ready to make your defense to anyone who demands from you an accounting for the hope that is in you; 16 yet do it with gentleness and reverence.
 Keep your conscience clear, so that, when you are maligned, those who abuse you for your good conduct in Christ may be put to shame.
 17 For it is better to suffer for doing good, if suffering should be God’s will, than to suffer for doing evil.
 18 For Christ also suffered for sins once for all, the righteous for the unrighteous, in order to bring you to God.
 He was put to death in the flesh, but made alive in the spirit, 19 in which also he went and made a proclamation to the spirits in prison, 20 who in former times did not obey, when God waited patiently in the days of Noah, during the building of the ark, in which a few, that is, eight persons, were saved through water.
 21 And baptism, which this prefigured, now saves you—not as a removal of dirt from the body, but as an appeal to God for a good conscience, through the resurrection of Jesus Christ, 22 who has gone into heaven and is at the right hand of God, with angels, authorities, and powers made subject to him.